-Saphenous veins from 14 animals of the three experimental groups (NC (n=6), HUT2HOR2 (n=4), HUT4 (n=4)) were prepared for morphometric analysis after applying whole body fixation, which is required to avoid fixation artifacts [Raffai et al. 2004].
-The anaesthetized animals (Nembutal, 5mg/100g bw, ip) were perfused via the
+Saphenous veins from 14 animals of the three experimental groups (NC (n=6), HUT2HOR2 (n=4), HUT4 (n=4)) were prepared for morphometric analysis after applying whole body fixation, which is required to avoid fixation artifacts (Raffai et al. 2004).
+The anesthetized animals (Nembutal, 5 mg/100 g bw, ip) were perfused via the aorta at 100 cm H2O pressure using physiological saline, followed by 4 % formaldehyde.
+After careful dissection, the vessels were postfixed in the same fixative solution.
+Saphenous vein samples were cut into three segments.

 The middle segment was placed in plastic cassettes, compressed in between sheets of cardboards and layers of sponges to obtain a rectangular, flat shape.
 Veins in cassettes were dehydrated and embedded in paraffin.
-Each compressed segment was oriented in right angle to the cutting surface.
-This technique allows perpendicular cuts on longitudinally oriented veins.
-The 4 μm thick sections were stained with hematoxylineosin.
-In order to measure tunica media thickness and to identify proliferating smooth muscle cells, alpha-smooth muscle actin (dilution 1:100, cat# M0851, DAKO, Glostrup, Denmark) and Ki-67 (dilution 1:50, cat# M7248, DAKO) immunohistochemistry was performed using standard streptavidin-biotin-peroxidase technique with diaminobenzidine (cat# K3465, DAKO), respectively.
-As parallel control for Ki-67 immunohistochemical specificity, the primary antibody was tested on rat intestine.
+Each compressed segment was oriented perpendicularly to the cutting surface.
+This technique allows perpendicular sections on longitudinally oriented veins.
+The 4 μm thick sections were stained with hematoxylin-eosin.
+In order to measure tunica media thickness and to identify proliferating smooth muscle cells, alpha-smooth muscle actin (dilution 1:100, # M0851, DAKO, Glostrup, Denmark) and Ki-67 (dilution 1:50, # M7248, DAKO) immunohistochemistry was performed using the standard streptavidin-biotinperoxidase technique with diaminobenzidine (# K3465, respectively.
+As parallel control DAKO), for Ki-67 immunohistochemical specificity, the primary antibody was tested on the rat intestine.
 Immunostaining was found in each case in crypts of Lieberkuhn.

-The 2 lateral cylindrical segments were cut free of most of the adventitial tissues and opened at one end.
+The two lateral cylindrical segments were cut free of most of the adventitial tissues and opened at one end.
 After staining with hematoxylin, these whole segments were washed in tap water, mounted with Apathy's Mounting Medium and coverslipped.
 For morphometric measurements digital images were captured and analyzed with Scion Image (Scion Corporation, Frederick, MD, USA) software.